OpenInternet/MyWebsiteIsDown/MyWebsiteIsDown.md

 * Fewer support options
 * Focused primarily on just mitigating DDoS attacks - does not necessarily include help with malware or spammers.
-* SSL (encrypted) traffic will be briefly decrypted and re-encrypted by the proxy server to pass it from their proxy to your server.
+* SSL (encrypted) traffic may be briefly decrypted and re-encrypted by the proxy server to pass it from their proxy to your server.

 ## Custom Options